prcela/ns-extensions/README.md

 ## Instalation

-Copy the ns-framework folder to your project.
+Copy the ns-extensions folder to your project.

 ### NSArray extension